Mental Health and Well-being

 If the concern requires more than a listening ear, guidance and support, a plan may be put in place.
 For example, teaching the child strategies for coping with difficult situations, friendships, bullying, coping with tests etc.

 Alternatively, reasonable adjustments may need to be made to reduce the stressors or causes of anxiety.
-Children with Autistic Spectrum Disorder for example often require a different approach to lessen the impact of stressors on their anxiety and well-being.
+Children diagnosed with Autistic Spectrum Disorder for example often require a different approach to lessen the impact of stressors on their anxiety and well-being.
 Sometimes these adjustments are temporary measures.

 Each case is dealt with on a case-by-case basis and the type of support may vary.